 “As soon as Jesus was baptized, he went up out of the water.” –Matthew 3:16

 “Philip and the eunuch went down into the water and Philip baptized him.
 When they came up out of the water … ” –Acts 8:38-39

-Springbrook recommends that you be baptized again if you have not been baptized by immersion since you were intentional about placing your faith in Jesus Christ and became a believer.
-Being baptized a second time does not devalue or take away from a prior experience, but rather reflects your personal desire to be identified with Christ and be baptized in the same way Christ was baptized.
+If you have never experienced baptism by immersion since you were intentional about placing your faith in Jesus Christ, we would recommend you participate in our next service.
+Being baptized again does not devalue or take away from any prior experience, but rather reflects your personal desire to grow spiritually, to be obedient and identified with Christ in a way that scripture gives the best examples.
 Every member of Springbrook has been baptized by immersion as Jesus demonstrated and commanded us to follow.

 If you are interested in participating in the next baptism service, or if you would like to attend the next baptism class or have questions, let us hear from you!